rejojer/PageIndex/README.md

 # 📈 Case Study: SOTA on Finance QA Benchmark

-[Mafin 2.5](https://vectify.ai/mafin) is a reasoing-based RAG system for financial document analysis, powered by **PageIndex**.
+[Mafin 2.5](https://vectify.ai/mafin) is a reasoning-based RAG system for financial document analysis, powered by **PageIndex**.
 It achieved a state-of-the-art [**98.7% accuracy**](https://vectify.ai/blog/Mafin2.5) on the [FinanceBench](https://arxiv.org/abs/2311.11944) benchmark — significantly outperforming traditional vector-based RAG systems.

 PageIndex's hierarchical indexing enabled precise navigation and extraction of relevant content from complex financial reports, such as SEC filings and earnings disclosures.